 • How are incarcerated people affected by censorship and book bans?
 What is similar, and what is different, from their counterparts who are not in prison, jail or detention?

-Our Abolition Media Office Hours can help you strategize about covering prisons, police and community safety, and supporting incarcerated media makers.
-We also offer office hours to incarcerated writers and journalists - contact ravenjournalist@gmail.com if you want Lewis to get in touch with an incarcerated comrade and schedule with them.
+Our Abolition Media Office Hours can help you strategize about covering prisons, police and community safety, and supporting incarcerated media makers — learn more about these office hours here.
+We also offer office hours to incarcerated writers and journalists — email ravenjournalist@gmail.com if you want IC Fellow Lewis Raven Wallace to get in touch with an incarcerated comrade and schedule with them.

 Semester Three — Fall